Your Browser is Out of Date

 Figure 5: Llama-3-70b throughput under 8192 input token length

 Another improvement of the Llama 3 model: it supports a max input token length of 8192, which is 2x of that of a Llama 2 model.
 We tested it with the Llama-3-70b model running on 8 H100 GPUs of the XE9680 server.
 The results are shown in Figure 5.
-The throughput is linearly proportional to the batch size tested and can achieve 271 tokens/s at a batch size of 16, indicating that more aggressive quantization techniques can further improve the throughput.
+The throughput increases with the batch size tested and can achieve 271 tokens/s at a batch size of 16, indicating that more aggressive quantization techniques can further improve the throughput.

 Conclusion